 Read More: Learn Positional Trading

 3. Swing Trading

 Swing trading isn’t for everyone but can be an effective way to invest.
 When the market trend breaks, a swing trader enters the game.
 At the end of the trend, there is generally price volatility as a new trend tries to enter the market.
 A Swing Trader then buys or sell securities as that price volatility sets in.
 Comparatively, swing trader holds onto the stocks for a shorter time than positional traders.
 Besides, swing traders create stock trading strategies based on technical analysis & fundamental analysis.

 These trading strategies are designed to determine when to enter and exit from the market.
 While a swing-trading algorithm does not have to be the same and predict peak price movement.

 Scalping is a trading strategy that is employed by an active trader.
 The trader aims to make many profits on small price changes.
-It includes exploiting of various price gaps which are caused by bid-ask spreads and order flows.
+It includes exploiting various price gaps that are caused by bid-ask spreads and order flows.
 The strategy works through buying at the bid price and selling at the asking price to receive the difference between the two price points.
 A scalper attempt to hold on to their position for short-term, thereby, decreases the risk involved.